ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/nostrtrn/README.md

 ## License

-Root project is licensed under version 3 (or any later version) of the GNU Affero General Public License.
+Root project of Nostrtrn is licensed under version 3 (or any later version) of the GNU Affero General Public License.